ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # detections - 3 - detections_yyyy into otn_detections

-The `detections - 3` notebook moves the detections from `detection_yyyy` and `sensor_match_yyyy` tables into the final `otn_detections_yyyy` tables.
+The `detections - 3` notebook moves the detections from `detections_yyyy` and `sensor_match_yyyy` tables into the final `otn_detections_yyyy` tables.
 This will join the detections records to their associated deployment records, providing geographic context to each detection.
 If there is no metadata for a specific detection (no receiver record to match with) it will not be promoted to `otn_detections_yyyy`.

 ### Imports and user inputs